basho/basho_docs/content/riak/kv/2.2.0/add-ons/redis/developing-rra.md

 consistency concern) may optionally be set within the nutcracker.conf, resulting in an override of the setting value at the bucket-level in Riak KV.

+The following configuration parameters apply to `SET` and may be set within the RRA configuration file `/etc/cache_proxy/cache_proxy_22122.yml`:

 |Parameter       |Description      |Default|
 |----------------|-----------------|-------|